 "Eczema, also known as atopic dermatitis, is an allergic disorder that has both genetic and environmental factors that can flare or worsen it," explains Siegel.
-"It often runs in families where this is a history of 'atopic' diseases such as asthma and hay fever along with rash."
+"It often runs in families where [there] is a history of 'atopic' diseases such as asthma and hay fever along with rash."

 Find plant-based relief.
 "Lots of plants have been used for eczema over the years," says Siegel, like "marigolds, witch hazel, chamomile, aloe, marshmallow, comfrey, yarrow, and many others."
-However, because their method of application (topical vs. ingested) can very, "self-treating, unfortunately, has its own risks," he says.
+However, because their method of application (topical vs. ingested) can vary, "self-treating, unfortunately, has its own risks," he says.
 For example, Siegel notes that comfrey can be very toxic if consumed while some individuals are allergic to chamomile and yarrow.